 How do I maintain certification once I obtain it?

-All BCBAs must stay up-to-date on the BACB Task List and any change (see our post Identifying Changes to the BACB Task List for the BCaBA/BCBA Level for more information).
+All BCBAs must stay up-to-date on the BACB Task List and any change (see our post BACB Task List 4th vs 5th Edition: Identifying Changes for the BCaBA/BCBA Level for more information).
 Additionally, the BACB requires 32 hours of continuing education credits as of January 1, 2022.
 This must include 4 CEUs in ethics and 3 CEUs in supervision (for supervisors).
 There are 3 types of activities in which you can engage for CEU credits:

 To submit your CEU hours and submit your recertification application visit the BACB Portal.
 You will also need to pay the required fee of $215 for a BCBA or $290 for BCBA-D certification (plus late fees if applicable):